signalfx/integrations/collectd-etcd/README.md

 - **ETCD INSTANCE**:

   - **Number of Watchers**: Shows the number of watchers on this particular instance.
-Watching is memory intensive
+Watching is memory intensive and might explain high memory utilization

     [<img src='./img/chart-etcd-instance-number-watchers.png' width=200px>](./img/chart-etcd-instance-number-watchers.png)

   - **Expire Rate**: The number of keys and directories that expire per second.
-This is common to store.
+This is common to the distributed key-value store.
 However, when a member leaves the cluster, this metric becomes instance specific

     [<img src='./img/chart-etcd-instance-expire-rate.png' width=200px>](./img/chart-etcd-instance-expire-rate.png)

   - **Gets (successful/failed)**: A stacked chart that shows successful gets (in green) and failed gets (in red) per second.
-This gives insight to the ratio between successful and failed get requests per second
+This gives insight to the ratio between successful and failed get requests per second for the instance.
+It is possible that a high fail count for gets is because of a high expire rate

     [<img src='./img/chart-etcd-instance-gets.png' width=200px>](./img/chart-etcd-instance-gets.png)